 In order for you to access debt consolidation, you need to contact your bank personally.
-Consolidation loans or ones which can be used as such are available only by request.
-You have to ensure that you meet the eligibility criteria which include sufficient income and exemplary credit record.
-The banks explain that their decision to cease offering debt consolidation as a separate product has to do with the fact that that the general high level of consumer indebtedness poses higher risk to them.
+Consolidation loans or ones that can be used as such are available only by request.
+You have to ensure that you meet the eligibility criteria which include sufficient income and an exemplary credit record.
+The banks explain that their decision to cease offering debt consolidation as a separate product has to do with the fact that that the generally high level of consumer indebtedness poses a higher risk to them.

 At the same time, there are lenders like SA Home Loans that do not consider consumers looking for debt consolidation to be high-risk borrowers.
 They are able to offer secured debt consolidation to people who are currently repaying their existing debt timely and have no defaults or judgements.